St Saviour's Cathedral, Goulburn: Bells

 St Saviour's has twelve bells.
 Eight of these were obtained from St Mark's Church in Leicester, England.
 They were restored at John Taylor Bell Foundry in Loughborough.
-The eight bells were "baptised", in the grounds of the cathedral, by the Archbishop of Canterbury, Robert Runcie, and installed ready to ring by October 1988.
+The eight bells were "baptised", in the grounds of the cathedral, by the then Archbishop of Canterbury, Robert Runcie, and installed ready to ring by October 1988.
 The eight bells were named after the ships of the First Fleet.
 In increasing order of size, they are: Supply, Friendship, Lady Penrhyn, Prince of Wales, Charlotte, Scarborough, Alexander and the Tenor bell Sirius, which is the largest bell at 21 long cwt.

 In 1985 a grant was received from the Bicentennial Authority to enable the completion of the tower and spire and to install the rest of the bells which were included in Blacket's original 1871 design.
 In 1993 two more bells, Golden Grove and Fishburn were added to the top of the bell ring to give the cathedral a ring of ten bells.
 The final two trebles, Endeavour and Borrowdale, were added in May 2005, thus completing the peal of twelve bells.

 Ringing tower bells requires training for several months.
 The bells swing through a full 360° so that they can be rung in a specific order.
 The ringer must control the swing of the bell so that they ring in the correct place.
 Bellringers do not ring by a musical score but by numbers.
 Special sequences can be rung so that every combination of the bells are rung.

 The Service Bell is named Mesac, after the first bishop.
 It is the fourteenth bell in the tower but is not part of the full circle peal.
 The Mesac Bell is the original bell out of the St Saviour's Church and was created at the Whitechapel Bell Foundry.
 St Saviour's belltower is the only regional tower in the Southern Hemisphere to boast a peal of 12+1 bells, attracting many national and international ringers to the tower.

 Organ

 The organ was built in 1884 by Forster and Andrews of Hull and was originally placed in the west gallery.
 In 1902 the organ was moved from the gallery to its present position in the chancel end of the south aisle, where it was reconfigured and provided with tubular-pneumatic action.
-Restored in 1978-9 by Brown and Arkley, the action was changed to electro-pneumatic.
+Restored in 1978–79 by Brown and Arkley, the action was changed to electro-pneumatic.
 The organ has 3 manuals and 37 speaking stops.